cappuccino/acorn/README.md

 --trackComments     Attaches an array of comments found before and after each expression node.
 --trackSpaces       Attaches an array of whitespaces found before and after each expression node.
 --locations         Attaches a "loc" object to each node with "start" and "end" subobjects,
-                    each of which contains the one-based line and zero-based column numbers in {line, column} form.
+                    each of which contains the one-based line and zero-based column numbers.
 -Dmacro[([param, ...])][=definition]]
                     Defines a macro.
 A name with no parameters and no definition will be defined with the value 1.
 To be safe from shell expansion, the values on either side